Hotspot policing: 'There's car thefts, breaks-ins, everything'

 He said there were numerous issues in the Melbourne Park area including vandalism.

-In the past year, 1,000 incidents of antisocial behaviour have been reported in the Chelmsford Town policing area, which includes Melbourne Park.
+In the past year, 1,000 incidents of anti-social behaviour have been reported in the Chelmsford Town policing area, which includes Melbourne Park.

 Mr Morgan told how recently arsonists tried setting fire to his block of flats.